shafy/shafyy/content/post/turkey.md

 draft: false
 ---

-In the summer of 2017 my co-founder and I moved to San Francisco from Zurich, Switzerland.
+In the summer of 2017 my co-founder and I moved to San Francisco from Zurich, Switzerland to build [Kosmos School](https://kosmosschool.com/).
 We're both Swiss.
 Well, that's not completely true.
 She also holds a German passport and I hold a Turkish one.
 While I was born and raised in Switzerland, my parents are both Turkish.

 For this story, it's also important to note that I speak Turkish pretty fluently, and that my co-founder is also my partner and that we don't have any kids.
 We do have a cat though, but that's easier to move from country to country.